Billing Transparency: See Divorce Lawyer Costs

 What are the factors for setting fees?

-To determine the fees charged to the Client, the Firm will consider the following factors and guidelines approved by the Supreme Court of Texas and in the Texas Rules of Professional Conduct on what is a reasonable fee:
+To determine the divorce lawyer costs charged to Clients, the Firm will consider the following factors and guidelines approved by the Supreme Court of Texas and in the Texas Rules of Professional Conduct on what is a reasonable fee:

 - The time and labor required, the novelty and difficulty of the questions involved, and the skill requisite to perform the legal service properly;